MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--SynonymResourceFolderUrl`

 The url to a resource folder containing all synonym data files required by the input index schema.
+Defaults to null.

 `--IndexPartitionCount`

 The number of index partitions to create.
 A index job can finish quicker when there are more partitions; however, the more partitions, the less accurate the interpret results will be.
 Maximize build performance by creating 1 partition per worker.
+Defaults to 1.

 `--IntersectionCountThresholdForPreCompute`

 The attribute value intersections threshold for pre-computing look up tables.
 Use this value to tune index build time performance, run time performance, and index size.
 The higher the value, the smaller index size and slower run-time performance will be.
 The lower the value, the larger index size and faster run-time performance will be.
+Defaults to 100,000.

 `--MaxStringLength`

 The maximum string length for all entity attributes.
-All strings over the maximum string length will be truncated
+All strings over the maximum string length will be truncated.
+Defaults to 500.

 `--WorkerCount`

 The number of virtual machines(workers) used to build the index.
 Warning, assigning a number larger than IndexPartitionCount won't result in performance gain.
+Defaults to 1.

 `--WorkerSku`

 The virtual machine(worker) sku.
-Check [Azure Virtual Machine Sizes](https://docs.microsoft.com/azure/virtual-machines/windows/sizes) to get the avaliable options
+Check [Azure Virtual Machine Sizes](https://docs.microsoft.com/azure/virtual-machines/windows/sizes) to get the avaliable options.
+Defaults to "Standard_D8_v3"

 ## BuildIndexLocal command